-Sam Jarman is a software engineer / improv actor / public speaker / writer and future thinker living in Wellington, New Zealand.
+Sam Jarman is a software engineer / improv actor / public speaker / writer and future thinker living in Auckland, New Zealand.

 I started programming at 14 with an interest in building Websites (with iWeb!) and coding in C. The bug came back in 2009, after the release of the Apple App Store, and I jumped into Objective-C programming to create iPhone apps.
 By 17, I had ~15 apps on the store and a few offers to make apps for others.

 From there, I studied at the University of Canterbury in Christchurch, New Zealand.
 I completed a Bachelor of Science with First Class Honours, majoring in Computer Science.
 During that time, I did internships at Smudge Apps, Telogis and Carnival Labs.
 I also was a Google Student Ambassador for two years.

 From there, I joined Carnival Mobile, which 18 months later joined Sailthru.
 During this time, I become a competent (and improving!) polyglot programmer, but keeping an eye for iOS.
 In addition to that, I enjoyed thinking about product rather than just programming.
 I really enjoy reasoning about marketing, product/market fit, MVP, documentation, design, user experience and much much more.
 I consider myself a product builder rather than “just a programmer”.
 It keeps things interesting.
 Digital products are more than just code.